Influence-based Attributions can be Manipulated: Downstream Application 2: Fairness

 \textbf{Goal of the adversary.} Fairness of the final downstream model is measured with a fairness metric.
 The concrete goal of the adversary is to make the value of this fairness metric worse for the downstream model than what could have been achieved without adversarial manipulation.

 \textbf{Attack.} Since the goal of the adversary in this case is not tied to specific target samples, we propose an untargeted attack for the adversary.
 Our attack is deceptively simple -- scale the base model $\thetast$ by a constant $\lambda > 0$.
 The malicious base model output by the model trainer is now $\thetada = \lambda \cdot \thetast$, instead of $\thetast$.
 Note that for logistic regression the malicious and original base model are indistinguishable since scaling with a positive constant maintains the sign of the predictions, leading to the same accuracy.
-We show experimentally in Sec. \ref{sec:exp:fairness_attack} that our scaling attack indeed reduces the fairness of the downstream model.